NorESMhub/NorESM/doc/configurations/omips.rst

 Code modification
 ^^^^^^^^^^^^^^^^^
+To make more subtantial modification to the code than what is possible by the use of user_nl_cice, there are two methods:

+1. Make a branch from the NorESM2 version (branch or release) you want to modify, checkout this branch in order to make code changes directly in the source code folder.

-If you want to make more substantial changes to the codes than what is possible by the use of user_nl_cice, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.cice folder in the case directory, then make the modifications needed before building the model. **Do not change the source code in the <noresm-base> folder!**
+2. Copy the source code (the fortran file(s) you want to modify) to the SourceMods/src.cice folder in the case directory, and then make the modifications needed before building the model.
+By the use of this method, you will not change the source code in the <noresm-base> folder.

 The CICE source code is located in::